MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-05.md

 - [ ] [REG.6] Passwords are saved using a bcrypt hash with a cost value of 12.

 - [ ] [REG.7] For top marks on this page, the user can turn off JS in their browser and still have all necessary validations occur on the backend.
-Naturally, you wont' be able to do the inline-style type validation in this case, but that's ok.
+Naturally, you won't be able to do the inline-style type validation in this case, but that's ok.
 You will need to make sure that the user's entered data is still present in the form, as you don't want them to have to re-enter data.

 ---